Zac’s Personal Profile

 In March 2019, Zac was selected as a candidate for Lydney East in the May Lydney Town Council and Forest of Dean District Council elections resulting in him being on the ballot paper of the first two elections he was eligible to vote in.

-Zac went on to win a seat on Lydney Town Council, becoming a founding member of the Labour Group, with 384 votes – the most of the three Labour candidates running in the ward.
+Zac went on to win a seat on Lydney Town Council, becoming a founding member of the Labour Group, with 384 votes – the most of the three Labour candidates running in the ward by a margin.
 He missed out on his bid for a seat on Forest of Dean District Council for the same ward, gaining 273 votes (19.5% of the vote) and coming 5th out of 11 candidates for 3 seats.

 He later resigned from the Labour Party the day after the 2019 General Election, citing the party’s shift to a second referendum position and its undemocratic decision making as contributing factors to his resignation.